DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 A special educational needs coordinator (SENCO) assesses, plans and monitors the progress of disabled pupils and pupils with special educational needs.

-Once you’re a qualified teacher you'll need to complete the [National Award in Special Educational Needs Coordination (NASENCo)](https://nasen.org.uk/page/nasenco) when you take up your SENCO post.
+Once you’re a qualified teacher you'll need to complete further training when you take up your post.
+[Visit the National Award in Special Educational Needs Coordination website for more on SENCO training](https://nasen.org.uk/page/nasenco).